-Yours in F., C. & L., F. T. F. JOHNSON, Commander-in-Chief, Sons of Veterans, U. S. A. Washington, D. C., January 1, 1918.
+Yours in F., C. & L.,

+Commander-in-Chief, Sons of Veterans, U. S. A. Washington, D. C., January 1, 1918.

-Specific and detailed instructions were furnished to each Division Commander and to each Division Secretary, as a suggestion, as to the manner of handling the matter in their Divisions, and all Divisions that followed the suggestions made good returns.
+Specific and detailed instructions were furnished to each Division Commander and to each Division Secretary, as a suggestion, as to the manner of handling the matter in their Divisions, and all Divisions that followed the suggestions made good rcturns.
 The funds were collected by the Camps, and turned over to their respective Divisions, which in turn forwarded them to the National Secretary, who receipted for them, and desposited the money with the National Treasurer, to the credit of the Ambulance Fund.

-The response to this call for donations has been most gratifying to the Commandery-in-Chief, and particularly so in view of the fact that while a Fund of \$10,000 was asked for from the Order and Auxiliary, more than double that sum has been contributed by the members of this Order alone, while the amount tributed by the Auxiliary was more than half of the sum asked.
-The amount of the Fund raised by the members of our Order The amount of the Fund National Treasurer, July 31, was \$20, and in the hands of the National Treasurer, July 31, was \$20, The Fund raised by the Auxiliary amounted to \$6,200.
-226.64.
-The Fund the custody of its National Treasurer, who on and was held in the custody of its National Treasurer, who on and was new in the catching amount over to National Treasurer August 3, 1918, turned this amount over to National Treasurer Rake, thus making the joint amount of the Ambulance Fund in the hands of our National Treasurer August 3. \$25,426.64.
-Of this amount, \$25,000 has been expended for ambulances, so that on August 3, there was an unexpended balance of \$1,426.64 in the hands of our National Treasurer to the ance of \$1,120.01 in lance Fund, as will appear from the Report of the National Treasurer, under the title of "Ambulance Fund."
+The response to this call for donations has been most gratiying to the Commandery-in-Chief, and particularly so in view of the fact that while a Fund of \$10.000 was asked for from the order and Auxiliary, more than double that sum has been contributed by the members of this Order alone, while the amount collected by the Auxiliary was more than half of the sum asked raised by the Russian raised by the members of our Order The amount of the Antional Treasurer, July 31, was \$20, and in the hands of the National Treasurer, July 31, was \$20, The Fund raised by the Auxiliary amounted to \$6,200. and was held in the custody of its National Treasurer, who on and was need in the eacher amount over to National Treasurer August 3, 1918, turned his amount over to National Treasurer Rake, thus making the joint amount of the Ambulance Fund in the hands of our National Treasurer August 3. \$26,426.64.
+Of this amount, \$25,000 has been expended for ambulances, so that on August 3, there was an unexpended balance of \$1,426.64 in the hands of our National Treasurer to the credit of the Ambulance Funu, as will appear from the Report of the National Treasurer, under the title of Ambulance Fund."

-It is fitting, I think, that I should call the attention of the members of this body, and to those of the Order generally, to the beautiful and magnanimous spirit which prompted the Auxiliary to join its Fund with our own, and thereby materially increasing the amount of the Fund of this Order available for ambulances.
+It is fitting I think, that I should call the attention of the members of this body, and to those of the Order generally, to the beautiful and magnanimous spirit which prompted the Auxthe beautiful and magnanimous spirit which prompted the Auxiliary to join its Fund with our own, and thereby materially iniliary to join its Fund with our own, and thereby materially increasing the amount of the Fund of this Order available for ambulances.
 This, Brothers, is but another instance of that great fraternal spirit that our Auxiliary has so often extended to the Order and to its members; the same spirit that has inspired its officers and members to work so persistently for the up-building and succes of our Order.
 I wish again to thank the officers and members of our Auxiliary for their hearty co-operation in making the Ambulance Fund a pronounced success.